17 Things You Should Know Before Renting a Car in Portugal

 Also known as two-way roads, national roads are the old roads that cut Portugal from North to South and were replaced by freeways.

-The speed limits on the national roads vary a lot since many times they pass through cities.
+The speed limits on national roads vary significantly since they often pass through cities.
 Pay attention to the signs.
-These are the roads indicated by an “N”.
+These are the roads indicated by an “N.”

 As you can imagine, the local roads (or urban roads) are the older roads that go through villages.

-The speed limit is also variable, so keep an eye on the signs.
+The speed limit is also variable, so be sure to watch the signs.
 These are the roads indicated by “IP” and “IC”.

 ✅ Tolls and Via Verde

-Portugal, like many other nations across the world, has some roads with tolls (called “portagens” in Portuguese).
+Portugal, like many other nations, has some roads with tolls (called “portage” in Portuguese).

-These toll roads are charged by sections, which means that every time you enter a highway, you get a ticket and only pay when you leave.
+These toll roads are charged by section, which means that you get a ticket every time you enter a highway and only pay when you leave.

 A great piece of advice for travelers driving in Portugal is to rent a Via Verde to avoid tolls.

-You prevent any hassle with tolls by passing right through the toll booths and being charged on your credit card.
+You can avoid any hassle with tolls by passing right through the toll booths and having your credit card charged.

 The benefit of having the Via Verde is that you don’t have to go to a PayShop network (or CTT Post Office) to pay the SCUTS after.

-SCUTS is a toll collecting method that cannot be paid in cash.
-The highway cameras take a photo of your license plate, and you must remember to pay within 5 days.
+SCUTS is a toll-collecting method that cannot be paid in cash.
+The highway cameras take a photo of your license plate.
+Remember to pay within five days, and your days.

-But, if you have the Via Verde, everything is charged directly to your credit card, and you don’t have to bother about tolls at all.
+However, with Via Verde, everything is charged directly to your credit card, and you don’t have to worry about tolls at all.

 To give you an idea, the total toll from Lisbon to Porto is somewhat more than €20 one way.

-There is the option of taking toll-free routes if do not mind making a little longer trip but saving more money.
+There is the option of taking toll-free routes if you do not mind making a more extended trip but saving more money.

-Toll roads are better and typically shorter, but you may simply take national roads instead.
+Toll roads are typically shorter and more convenient, but you may opt for national roads instead.
 These are more popular amongst truck drivers and people who do not want to pay tolls.

 ✅ Speed limits in Portugal